ckz8780/drf_snippets/README.md

 # Welcome

-This is a little app to play with the django rest framework.
+This little app allows the submission and syntax highlighting of code snippets.
+It is backed by the Django REST Framework.